Kari Nadeau, MD, PhD, FAAAAI

 Dr. Nadeau received her MD and PhD from Harvard Medical School.
 She completed a residency in pediatrics at Boston Children’s Hospital and a clinical fellowship in asthma and immunology at Stanford and University of California, San Francisco.
 She has been a faculty member at Lucile Packard Children’s Hospital Stanford since 2006.

 Dr. Nadeau has served as a reviewer for NIH Study Sections, and a member of the American Lung Association Medical Board, CA. She serves on the Environmental Health Policy committee for the American Thoracic Society and is a Fellow in the American Academy of Allergy, Asthma and Immunology as well as a member of ASCI (American Society of Clinical Investigation).
-She has authored or co-authored more than 100 original papers, and has maintained an interest in the study of immune mechanisms in allergy and asthma for more than 20 years.
+She has authored or co-authored more than 160 peer-reviewed manuscripts, and has maintained an interest in the study of immune mechanisms in allergy and asthma for more than 20 years.
 Her laboratory focuses on the study of immunological mechanisms involved in the cause, diagnosis, and therapy for allergy and asthma.

 For additional information, please see Dr. Nadeau’s Academic Profile.